 Advisor: Prof. Xinhua Wan

-2) Design and synthesis of chiral near-infrared electrochromic and chiral optical switching materials.
+2) Chiral near-infrared electrochromic and chiral optical switching materials.

 Advisor: Prof. Fred Wudl